tombeesley/PSYC121_2022-23/docs/08-Week_9-PSYC121.md

 1. We saw in last week's lab tasks that there was a significant effect in our Stroop task data: participants were faster to say the colour names of the compatible list compared to the incompatible list (there were significant differences with the control list too).
 We will now use these data to calculate an **effect size** (*Cohen's d*) for the t-statistic that we observed in that test.

 2. Import the stroop data.
-It's always a good idea to `view()` it (you can do this by clicking on it in the environment) to remind yourself what it looks like.

-3. Run the code that will `filter()` the data to the two conditions we are interested in (compatible and incompatible).
+We have reduced the data down to just the *compatible* and *incompatible* conditions.

-4. Run the `cohens_d()` code to calculate the effect size, which is reported as *effsize*.
+3. Run the `cohens_d()` code to calculate the effect size, which is reported as *effsize*.
 You can ignore any negative sign, taking note of the absolute value.

-5. So we know that this large effect size was significant with our fairly large sample of participants.
-What might we have expected with a much smaller sample size.
-Use the `pwr.t.test()` function to add in the effect size (d) and an *N* of 20.
+4. We already know that this large effect size was significant with our large sample of participants.
+What might we have expected with a much smaller sample size?
+Use the `pwr.t.test()` function to add in the effect size that you calculated (Cohen's d) and set the *N* to 20.
 What **power** would we have achieved with this sample size, to detect this large effect?
+Discuss with your table, or staff, what this power means.

-6. Let's say we wanted our next experiment to have an 80% chance of finding an effect at least as large as the one we found.
+5. Let's say we wanted our next experiment to have an 80% chance of finding an effect at least as large as the one we found.
 Complete the `pwr.t.test()` function to work out the minimum sample size we would need to achieve power of .8, with this effect size.

-7. Let's say we are looking to run a new experiment in which we give people a stressful task to complete simultaneously.
-We will ask them to put their hands in a bucket of ice cold water while doing the Stroop task.
-We are unsure of what consequence this will have for our effect size, but we want to estimate the effect size that could be achieved.
+6. Let's say we are looking to run a new experiment in which we give people a stressful task to complete simultaneously.
+We will ask them to put their hands in a bucket of ice cold water while doing the Stroop task (this is a real "stressor task" people use!).
+We are unsure of what consequence this will have for our effect size, but we want to estimate the effect size that could be detected in our experiment.
 We decide to run 40 participants, and want to achieve a power of .90 (90% chance to find an effect at least this large).
 What is the minimum effect size we could hope to detect under these conditions?